NgiapPuoyKoh/ai-chat-annotator/README.md

 [View the live project here.](http://flask-ai-chat-annotate.herokuapp.com/)

 This is a chat application interface with a conversation data annotation feature.
 It is designed to capture actual conversations via the chatbot with annotation to improve the accuracy and quality of the bot conversations.

 Data annotators will have access to annotate chat conversations for training AI chatbot for greater accuracy of Chatbot conversations

+This application is intended to be lightweight, low maintenance, easy to implement and, easy to use.
+It enables a business to collect conversations as part of its services operations.

+The goal is to provide a tool for actualizing a digital transformation strategy that includes implementing AI and chatbots to optimize operations.

 <h2 align="center"><img src="https://thumbs.dreamstime.com/b/chatbot-icon-virtual-assistant-vector-143083940.jpg" alt="chatbot Icon" width=200" height="200"></h2>